 12. Taking things on a personal level:

-13. All-round sustainability:
+13. All-around sustainability:

 14. The patron-client relationship:

-They are continually denied of a good payroll for offering help that is not included in their job purview.
+They are continually denied a good payroll for offering help that is not included in their job purview.
 And it would virtually break them inside to see the external consultants reaping rich dividends when their work is done regardless of whether the problem is solved or not.

 Hiring internal or external consultants has both good and bad sides.
-However, despite the shortcomings there are ways to reap good results.
+However, despite the shortcomings, there are ways to reap good results.
 Simply speaking, the number of advantages are more than the disadvantages if one knows when and how to make use of them.